basvandesande/azurecodingarchitect/blog/content/posts/reboot.md

 ![Difference in look and feel](/reboot/reboot-layout.png)

-Giving this blog much more the look of a glossy magazine.
+The overhaul - with the colorful graphics and smooth fonts gives this blog much more the look and feel of a fancy magazine.

 ## Broader content
 As I got rid of the old name "somethingAzure", I feel less constrained in the choice of posts I want to write.
 Inspired by all sorts of master classes, innovation days, side projects, lectures and technologies I already have some ideas of the articles I want to write.
 The Azure Coding Architect blog gives me a blanc canvas to write all sorts of conceptual, inspirational and techinal articles.